 The following celebratory attire will be provided to qualifying graduates to be worn at graduation.
-No other medals, pins, cords, sashes, or other methods of recognition will be permitted to be worn outside of the robe at graduation.
+No other medals, pins, cords, sashes, or other methods of recognition will be worn outside of the robe at graduation.

 Valedictorian - Medal

 Presented at Senior Scholar Recognition Evening ceremony.
 Worn at graduation.